cesarParra/apexdocs/README.md

 Default: None

-Allows you to embedd custom content into your home page by using the `header` property to point to the a file which contents will be added to the top of the generated home page.
+Allows you to embed custom content into your home page by using the `header` property to point to the a file which contents will be added to the top of the generated home page.

 Specify the path with the content that you want to embed.